Thanushri16/Fetch-Backend-Receipt-Processor/README.md

 ## How to run the Python Receipt Processor application

 Open a new terminal and type the following commands in the directory that consists the 'dockerfile' and 'app.py'.
-The first command builds a docker image of the application and the second command runs the docker image as a docker container.
+The first command builds a docker image of the application and the second command runs the tests in the docker image as a docker container.
+The third command runs the python application as a docker container after all the tests pass their execution.
 ```
 docker build --tag receipt_processor .
 docker run -p 5000:5000 receipt_processor
+docker run -p 5000:5000 receipt_processor python app.py
 ```
 * After running the commands, the Flask application would have started on the URL -> http://localhost:5000/
 * Open a new terminal to use curl (in bash) or powershell (in windows) to test the GET and the POST requests.
 Alternatively, Postman can also be used for API testing.